 C'mon now, how am I expected to read this when I clearly can't read it?
 And no, I don't have eyesight problems!
 (You can check my Optometrist for that).

-Try using fonts that are medium-large size (like say size 12-17), easy to read typeface like San-serifs and a darker colour that isn’t light as the sun rays.
+Try using fonts that are the medium-large size (like say size 12-17), easy to read typefaces like San-serifs and darker colour that isn't light as the sun rays.

 Posts that don't have 'personality'